metacpan/metacpan-cpan-extracted/distros/A/Array-Circular/README.pod

     if ($num) {
 	carp "Calls to next with a count of how many to go forward must be a positive number" if $num < 0;
 	$num--;
-	$num->previous for 1 .. $num; # This is inefficient but simple.
-Could use $self->me to compute where we are as optimisation }
+	$self->previous for 1 .. $num; # This is inefficient but simple.
+Could use $self->me to compute where we are as optimisation
+    }

     if ( $self->me->{current} == 0 ) {